lists

 AssertionError: Lists differ: ['n', 2, 1, 0] != [0, 1, 2, 'n']

-the method reverses the order of the list
+it reversed the order of the items in the list

 green: make it pass